 The team are dedicated, passionate and experienced.

-Gemma is an independent visual artist, writer and curator, and is currently the Executive Director of Ellenbrook Arts.
-Formerly the Curator at the City of Joondalup, Gemma’s interests are primarily in contemporary Western Australian visual art, feminist theory, and contemporary craft.
-Gemma holds a Bachelor of Arts in Visual Art and Writing from Edith Cowan University, and has worked as a writer, curator and arts administrator since graduating from Central TAFE in 2009 with an Advanced Diploma of Art and Craft, where she majored in sculpture.
+Gemma is an independent visual artist, writer and curator, and is currently the Executive Director of Ellenbrook Arts and also sits on the board of Art on the Move.
+Formerly the Curator at the City of Joondalup, Gemma’s background is in writing, curating, artistic direction and programming in local government and not-for-profit organisations, and her interests are primarily in contemporary Western Australian visual art, feminist theory, and contemporary craft.
+Gemma holds a Bachelor of Arts in Visual Art and Writing from Edith Cowan University.

 Theo Costantino is ART ON THE MOVE’s Executive Director.
 Theo is a non-binary artist, writer, and educator who grew up in regional WA, holds a PhD from Curtin University, and has worked across the arts and university sectors, as an academic and in management roles, in Australia and the UK.